swooby/alfred.2025/README.md

 1. Improve Gmail notification summaries to emphasize sender, subject, and actionable content.
 1. Format spoken durations and intervals in natural language (e.g., "1 hour, 27 minutes, 14 seconds").
 1. On startup, greet the user and kick off the hourly summary (including current notifications) once permissions allow.
+1. Have `HourlyDigestWorker` use `FooTextToSpeech.Builder` (or an equivalent utility) so summaries sound less robotic.

 ### Event Processing & Diagnostics
 1. Add detailed logging of event parsing results to surface ingestion gaps not as thorough as Alfred 2017.
 1. Surface exhaustive notification parsing information inside `EventCard` for easier troubleshooting.
+1. Expand `MediaControllerCallback.toString()` logging so it captures more than just `MediaMetadata.getDescription()`.
+1. Capture `notificationChannel.vibrationEffect` in `NotificationExtractor.buildAttachments` for richer metadata.
+1. Handle `NotificationsSource.onNotificationRemoved` to keep Alfred's state aligned with dismissed notifications.
 1. Improve coalescing logic for similar media and notification events to reduce repeated speech.
 1. Stop the "Smart Switch" backup notification from generating repeated "Backing Up" announcements.
 1. Fix the "Android System: Data warning" notification so it dedupes instead of repeating very frequently.

 ### Announcements & Timekeeping
-1. Announce screen, charging, and network session durations along with daily totals
+1. Announce charging, and network session durations along with daily totals
-    * "Screen on.
-Was off for 45 minutes."/"Screen off.
-Was on for 3 minutes."
     * Charging
     * Cellular
     * WiFi (Network Name)
+1. Monitor a paired watch's battery level and announce when it gets low alongside the phone.
 1. Offer a setting to announce the time on whole-, half-, or quarter-hour intervals.
     * Screen on total time (for day?)
     * ...